dingkun-zhang/dingkun-zhang.github.io/_pages/about.md

 <font color="#ff644e">I am enthusiastic about simple and effective methods.</font>

 # 🔥 News
-- I am honored to join [LONG Group](https://long-group.cse.ust.hk/) at HKUST as a visiting student, working with Prof. [Long Chen](https://zjuchenlong.github.io/).
+- Honored to join [LONG Group](https://long-group.cse.ust.hk/) at HKUST as a visiting student, working with Prof. [Long Chen](https://zjuchenlong.github.io/).
 - One paper on continual learning for MLLMs is accepted by EMNLP 2025.
 - One [Zhihu blog](https://zhuanlan.zhihu.com/p/1926805011641372983) on Mechanism of MLLMs is forwarded by [PaperWeekly](https://mp.weixin.qq.com/s/B4SSNI2-0_zYsM4cLimNLQ).
 - One paper on compressing diffusion models is out on arXiv.